maralgame/DataScience_Portfolio/IBM_DataScienceCertification/README.md

 **DAP_L2_CleanData.csv:** Data set after wrangling.
 Part of L2 deliverables.
 **DAP_L3_ExploratoryDataAnalysis_Python.ipnyb:** Includes different exploratory data analysis tools and their implementation in Python.
 Visualization, descriptive and basic statistical analytics, correlation, causation, grouping and ANOVIA.
 **DAP_L4_ModelDevelopment_Python.ipnyb** Development of different prediction models such as linear regression, multiple linear regression and polynomial fit.
 As well as model validation using visualization and numeric tools (R^2 and MSE). *Do I know if the dealer is offering fair value for my trade-in?
 Do I know if I put a fair value on my car?*
 **DAP_L5_ModelEvaluationandRefinement_Python.ipnyb** Different model evaluation and refinement techniques.
-Model Training and testing, cross-validation, Over and Under fitting, Ridge Regression & Grid Search
+Model Training and testing, cross-validation, Over and Under fitting, Ridge Regression & Grid Search.
 ### Course names
 **7: DAP - Data Analysis With Python:** Course on how to perform data analysis with Python on a real study case: Determine the correct sell price of a car based on cars dataset. *What are the characteristics that have the most impact on the car price?*